 Depending on the time of the year that you visit the peninsula, the routes available to you will change drastically.
 We were lucky enough to ride during the dead of the winter, when the water between Cherry Beach and the Spit froze solid.
 It was surreal to ride across the lake.
 Check out some pics of slippery stretch:

-Tommy Thompson Park, the Spit colloquially, is the flip-side of the urban sprawl coin.
+Tommy Thompson Park, or the Spit colloquially, is the flip-side of the urban sprawl coin.
 While Toronto grew rapidly in the 60s, 70s and 80s in every direction, the City was suddenly faced with an abundance of demolition and excavation waste.
 What to do?
 Build south, Trash Isle.